codecrafters-io/build-your-own-redis/stage_descriptions/hashes-02-xg0.md

 The tester will verify that:

 - The first `HSET` returns `:1\r\n` (the field is new).
-- The second `HSET` on the same field returns `:0\r\n` (the field already exists; it is updated, not added).
+- The second `HSET` on the same field returns `:0\r\n` (the field already exists - it is updated, not added).
 - The third `HSET` on a different field on the same key returns `:1\r\n`.

 ### Notes

 - Each `HSET` in this stage still uses exactly one field/value pair.
-Multiple pairs in a single call are covered in a later stage.
+Multiple pairs in a single call are covered in later stages.